mmoth-kurtis/MMotH-Fenics-UK/documentation/development_tasklist.md

 - [ ] **Start coding up optimization wrapper**
   - Have messaged Dylan about his optimization repository.
   - Dylan has shared his repository with me.
 This will be a great help.
 Speaking to him about running jobs in parallel
+  - Looking at two approaches:
+    1) Use NLopt.
+This is free/open source and allows the user to easily switch between different optimization algorithms.
+    2) Make FEniCS talk to LS-Opt.
+We are familiar with this program and it is powerful and flexible.
+However, it is not open source.
+Could decrease time to get optimiztaion functional though.
 - [ ] Generalize Python Myosim schemes